 With endless possibilities to while away a day at The Greenbrier, some might wonder where to begin.
 Let this list of 9 day-tripper highlights be your starting guide.

 1. An underground hideaway built for Congress, the declassified Cold War Bunker was equipped with House and Senate chambers, dorms, power plant, clinic, cafeteria… even a decontamination area.
-Step through the 18-ton blast door to learn its secrets and how it was kept hidden for more than 30 years.
-Tour: 844-223-3173
+Step through the 25-ton blast door to learn its secrets and how it was kept hidden for more than 30 years.
+Tour: 855-453-4858

 2. The massive, crystal chandelier that once adorned the 1939 set of Gone with the Wind is now a centerpiece in The Greenbrier Lobby Bar.
 A quintessential Southern cocktail, it’s only fitting to sip on Mint Juleps in such a classically iconic setting.

-4. One of eight restaurants at the resort, Draper’s not only serves a delicious, southern-style menu -- it’s renowned for mile-wide-banana-splits and other decadent desserts.
+4. One of eight restaurants at the resort, Draper’s not only serves a delicious, southern-style menu, but it’s also renowned for mile-wide-banana-splits and other decadent desserts.
 Grab two spoons and share with a friend.

 5. What better way to explore the sprawling gardens and resort grounds than at the leisurely pace of a horse-drawn carriage ride.
-This 18th-century-style outing encompasses the Old White TPC Golf Course and circles back to the North Entrance of the hotel.
-Reserve: 855-453-4858 (option 1)
+This 18th-century-style outing encompasses the Old White Golf Course and circles back to the North Entrance of the hotel.
+Reserve: 855-453-4858

-9. The Greenbrier’s collection of 38 boutiques, shops and galleries feature a diverse assortment of fine art, toys, furniture, jewelry, sporting equipment and luxury apparel.
+9. The Greenbrier’s collection of boutiques and galleries including the quaint Alabama Row Art Colony Shops features a diverse assortment of fine art, toys, furniture, jewelry, sporting equipment and luxury apparel.
 Sample handmade chocolates or stop in The Greenbrier Shoppe for a memento of your day at The Greenbrier!